Hussien-K11/Simple-SIEM-Simulation/README.md

 <summary>See how this rule works, why it matters, and what it looks like in action</summary>

 **Analyst Note:**
-This rule models one of the most dangerous scenarios, a successful login that follows multiple failed attempts from the same IP.
+This rule models one of the most dangerous scenarios — a successful login that follows multiple failed attempts from the same IP.
 I wrote logic to correlate login events over a 10-minute period, linking a success with three or more earlier failures.
 It taught me how to model sequence-based detections and why context matters.
 This type of detection often gets missed unless a SOC has correlation logic in place.

+For validation, I ran the rule on both clean and synthetic test data.
+Test data shows the rule correctly did not fire on clean logs.
+Synthetic IOC data was then injected to demonstrate that the detection triggers as intended.

+**Operational Use Case:**
+In a real SOC, this detection is critical for spotting compromised accounts before an attacker can escalate privileges or move laterally.
+While failed logins alone may be dismissed as user error, linking them with a later success is a strong indicator of credential compromise.
+This rule would typically feed into an alert with high severity, prompting immediate account lockout and incident response.

 **Framework Reference:**
 - **MITRE ATT&CK T1078.004** – Valid Accounts: Cloud Accounts